nickjj/orats/README.md

         - This could be used to send to your servers
     - Create self signed ssl certificates to test/support ssl
     - Create a monit pem file for its optional http interface over ssl
-- Galaxy install the roles required by an orats project
-    - Optionally turned off with `--skip-galaxy`

 #### Try the inventory command

 `orats inventory myinventory`

-#### Inventory FAQ

-##### What's with the sudo password flag?

-Ansible can be installed in a number of ways.
-A common way is to build a  package or use a package manager.
-When you install ansible this way it gets installed to `/etc/ansible`.

- By default ansible will download roles from the galaxy to `/etc/ansible/roles` which will require sudo to write to.

- If you installed ansible to your home directory then orats is smart enough not to use sudo.
-It will only try to use sudo when it detects a permission error.

- You can also choose not to provide the `--sudo-password` flag but then you will be prompted for a sudo password about 90% of the way through the duration of the inventory command.

 ### Playbook